Hessam64/testnextjs/README.md

 3. Add environment variables:
    - `PORT=4000` (Railway also injects `PORT`, so you can omit this)
    - `CORS_ORIGIN=https://your-vercel-domain.vercel.app`
-4. Redeploy and copy the public URL, e.g. `https://bizyaab-api.up.railway.app/api/ping`
+4. Redeploy and copy the public URL, e.g. `https://bizyaab-api.up.railway.app`

-Point the frontend's `NEXT_PUBLIC_API_URL` at the Railway URL to verify cross-origin requests.
+Point the frontend's `BACKEND_API_BASE_URL` at the Railway URL to send both the ping and hello proxy calls through Next.js.